noahehall/blockchain/blockchain.md

 ### digital assets

 - digitally stored content/online account owned by an individual
   - blockchains help with ownership of digital assets, but not storage,
     - see proof of existence elseware
     - instead of who owns this transaction, the blockchain answers who owns this asset
 - compression algorithms: goal is to make something smaller
 - encoding: process of putting a sequence of chars into a specialized (raw) format for efficient transmission between computers or storage
-  - ASCII: (pronounced asky) american standard code for information interchange; based on the idea that you can represent text as numbers
+  - ASCII: (pronounced asky, or ass-kee) american standard code for information interchange; based on the idea that you can represent text as numbers
   - Base64: more concise and human redable representation of binary;
   - Hexadecimal: encoding scheme meant to represent data as numbers in a string format; 0-9 and a-f; use xxd on the cmd line
 - decoding: takes encoded, raw, unreadable files and converts them back into human readable format